 In the global imagination Armenia is also strongly associated with the horrific Armenian Genocide of 1915, during which Turkish troops killed about 1.5 million Armenians.
 This tragic history is memorialised at Tsitsernakaberd, part museum and part memorial, where travellers can learn about the Armenian holocaust and pay their respects.

-Yerevan's Cascade Complex - an enormous white stairwell built into the hillside, replete with flowing water fountains to mimic a natural cascade - links Yerevan's CBD with the Monument Neighbourhood…
+Yerevan's Cascade Complex is an enormous white stairwell built into the hillside, replete with flowing water fountains to mimic a natural cascade.
+It links Yerevan's CBD with the Monument Neighbourhood…

 Carahunge is an ancient astronomical observatory complex consisting of over 200 stones huddled on a hilltop.
 Often referred to as 'Armenia's Stonehenge', this description may be unjust: Armenia's stone…